node-m2m/m2m/Readme.md

 const m2m = require('m2m');

 // create a device object with a device id of 100
-// this id must must be registered with node-m2m server let device = new m2m.Device(100);
+// this id must must be registered with node-m2m let device = new m2m.Device(100);

 // authenticate and connect with node-m2m server